RahibAly/rhasnainanwar.github.io/_posts/2017-09-07-sorting-algorithms.md

 ## Which one to use?
 **Insertion and Insertion Sort** are pretty straightforward.
 They iterate over all the items multiple times and moving some items back and forth to get them in order.
 For this reason, their performance is `O( n`<sup>2</sup>` )`, where `n` is the number of items to sort.<br />
 With `O( n log(n) )` complexity, **Merge and Quick Sort** are clearly the winners here.
 They both are relatively faster than their siblings.
 This is all about performance, but I still like _Quick Sort_ more.
 The reason is that it is easier to implement as compared to its competitor, Merge Sort.
 With recursion, Merge Sort becomes complex to understand.<br />
-I think **Pigeonhole Sort** is an overkill with its tricky time and space complexity.
+I believe **Pigeonhole Sort** is an overkill with its tricky time and space complexity.
 Although it gives a hint how mathematical principles can be used in such a way, a better similar solution is still at large. <br />
 <br />
 <small>Featured Image: [Pixabay](https://pixabay.com){:target="_blank"}</small>